Wednesday 2nd December

 Designing public services for the digital age;

-A collaborative approach to transforming public service delivery
+A collaborative approach to transforming public service delivery;

 AI to drive innovation in the delivery of public services;